Note: admissions now open for all students. Updated prerequisites for accessing the interview.

 The interview is generally held in English.
 Italian speakers are allowed to be interviewed in Italian, in which case proficiency in the English language will also be verified (an exemption will be granted upon certifying during the application a B2 English certificate or an English exam during the previous studies).

 Applications for the academic year 2018/19

-- International students: students holding a foreign (non Italian) degree can apply according to the following time windows:
+- International students: students holding a degree from a non Italian university, regardless of their citizenship, can apply according to the following time windows:

 - before February 28th, all international students